San Joaquin Kit Fox

-The U.S. Fish and Wildlife Service or Department of Fish and Game may request additional information that will assist them in determining whether or not a project will have an adverse effect on kit fox.
+The US Fish and Wildlife Service or Department of Fish and Game may request additional information that will assist them in determining whether or not a project will have an adverse effect on kit fox.
 They may request that an "early evaluation" be conducted, or that spotlight, scent station, or camera station surveys be conducted by a qualified kit fox biologist.
 These surveys must be conducted according to the kit fox survey protocol for the northern range.
 Standard conditions are included on building and grading plans located within San Joaquin kit fox habitat area.